puppetlabs/puppet-docs/source/puppet/5.1/lang_reserved.markdown

 ### Modules

 Module names obey the same rules as individual namespace segments (like in a class or defined type name).
-That is, they **must begin with a lowercase letter** and can include:
+That is, they **must** begin with a lowercase letter and can include:

 * Lowercase letters
+* Uppercase letters.
 * Digits
 * Underscores